jmespath-community/jmespath.spec/jep-005-array-slices.md

 5. If the given step is omitted, it it assumed to be 1.

-6. If the given step is 0, an error must be raised.
+6. If the given step is 0, an `invalid-value` error must be raised.

 7. If the element being sliced is not an array, the result must be `null`.